 MLB released a nine-page report regarding the Astros cheating scandal.
 The report’s main takeaways were the punishments:

-- 1-year suspension for manager A.J.
-Hinch
+- One-year suspension for Hinch

-- 1-year suspension for General Manager Jeff Luhnow
+- One-year suspension for Luhnow

-- Loss of 1st and 2nd round draft picks in 2020 and 2021
+- Loss of first- and second-round draft picks in 2020 and 2021

-Approximately one hour after the MLB announced the suspension of Hinch and Luhnow, Astros owner Jim Crane announced the dismissal of both at a news conference.
+About one hour after the MLB announced the suspension of Hinch and Luhnow, Astros owner Jim Crane announced the dismissal of both at a news conference.

-January 13: Fans loyalty is questioned
+Jan.
+13: Fans' loyalty is questioned

 We broke down the roles each person played in the Astros sign-stealing scheme.
 Those people were: